ShahzadRasool/EECBVR/README.md

 # Enhancing Energy Conservation Behaviors Through Audiovisual and Social Cues in Virtual Reality
+This file describe the components of the project and how to access and install them.
 ## Assets Used
-The project is structured with assets stored under the MariaWork folder.
+The project is structured with assets stored under the Assets folder.
 The following assets and components are utilized:
 ### Scenes:
 - OfficeEnvironmentAudioAidsMore